aimms/function-reference/elementary-computational-operations/set-related-functions/setaddrecursive.rst

 		SubsetOf: s_products;
 	}

-And a bit of initial data:
+and a bit of initial data

 .. code-block:: aimms